mszell/bikenwgrowth/README.md

 1. Populate `parameters/cities.csv`
 2. Run 01 and 02 to download and prepare all networks and POIs
 3. Choose a parameter set in `parameters/parameters.py`
-4. Run 03, 04, 05
+4. Run 03
 5. Go to 3. until you have finished with all parameter sets
+6. Choose a parameter set in `parameters/parameters.py`
+7. Run 04
+8. Go to 6. until you have finished with all parameter sets
-6. Run 06 for the different 03 parameter sets
+6. Run 05, 06 for the different 04 parameter sets

 ### All suggested parameter sets
 #### For `03_poi_based_generation`